 server responds with an HTML page and the browser will render it in the

-totally normal way.
+redirect.
 That’s basically it for forms!

 While most form submissions use the form encoding described here,